mlooff/InterimPerformance-Dot-Gov-2018/_posts/2018-03-20-OMB-Launches-PMA-and-Kansas-City-Press-Tour.md

 excerpt: Today, the White House Office of Management and Budget (OMB) kicked off a two-day listening tour to engage federal workers and citizens in discussions about improving government services.
 image: "/img/homepage_images/newhero2_v2 JPG.jpg"
 authors:
-- Author 1
-- Author 2
+- Office of Management and Budget

 tags:
 - PMA
-- CAP Goal
+- CAP goal
 - OMB
 - event